 Do you have friends, family members, or neighbors who still have to go IN to work?
 Could you help them with childcare, sharing groceries, or grocery shopping for them?

 Animal shelters and rescues are also being hit hard by this.
 Have you been looking to adopt?
 Now is the perfect time since your family will be at home.
 If you can’t adopt try fostering to give the animals a break from the shelter.
 Call your local rescue group or shelter to see how you can help.
 Now is the perfect time to extend a helping hand.

 AT-HOME WORKOUT RESOURCES

-- You will be required to enter your email address (subscribe to emails – we never spam you and you can unsubscribe at any time) and then directed to the workout plan in PDF form.
+- UPDATE 03/31/2021: This plan was provided for free for over a year.
+The original price was $25 and was just updated to $15 if you are interested in purchasing this great plan!
 The Busy-Body workout plan is a plan that can be done at home.
 There are weights and/or bands required for some exercises but if you do not have access to those you can use things you find around your house (cans of food or gallons of water or milk).
 If you absolutely do not have access to anything to use as weights, skip those exercises and continue on to ones that you can do as just bodyweight.

 - I was in the process of updating our workout plans when this pandemic hit so once I update this workout plan I will send an email to alert of any changes.
 I apologize in advance for any links that are broken but I wanted to go ahead and get this pushed out to you ASAP.

 Build your home gym for less than $100

 - This article lists our favorite at-home workout equipment.
 There are budget options and also some alternative options if you are looking to fully stock your at-home workout space.

 If you want to piece together your own workouts, feel free to use some of our most popular at-home workouts listed below.
 You will see that many of these workouts are listed as lunch break workouts, winter workouts, summer workouts, etc but you can do any of the workouts anytime so just ignore the name and get started! 🙂